In today’s intricate business environment, understanding the entities with which companies conduct business is becoming increasingly vital.

 These growing risks underscore the necessity for firms to diligently screen and report potential threats to comply with regulations across various jurisdictions.
 Failure to comply can result in severe financial penalties and reputational damage, a concern for 64% of the surveyed risk and compliance professionals who cite the complexity of regulatory compliance as a major challenge.

 The importance of Entity Verification is also underscored by various international regulations such as the German Supply Chain Due Diligence Act and the UK’s Economic Crime and Corporate Transparency Act, which impose strict compliance requirements on businesses.
-Starting in 2025, the European Union’s anti-money laundering regulations will expand to include entities like professional football clubs and crypto asset service providers, further highlighting the necessity for stringent Entity Verification processes.
+Starting in 2025, the European Union’s anti-money laundering regulations will expand to include entities like professional football clubs and digital asset service providers, further highlighting the necessity for stringent Entity Verification processes.

 According to the global study from Moody’s, 90% of respondents consider Entity Verification either ‘essential’ or ‘important’.
 This process is primarily employed for customer onboarding, ongoing risk monitoring, and enhanced due diligence, with its significance anticipated to grow over the next two years.